-How to Conserve Water (Make Roses Drought Resistant)
+How to Conserve Water (Make Roses Drought-Resistant)

-A regular application of mulch will help retain water in the soil around your rose the growing season and therefore increase its resistance to drought.
+A regular application of mulch will help retain water in the soil around your rose during the growing season and therefore increase its resistance to drought.

-Adding mulch is essential if your garden has sandy, fine soils that tend to drain quickly as the mulch will help improve the soils ability to hold water long enough for the rose roots to draw it up.
+Adding mulch is essential if your garden has sandy, fine soils that tend to drain quickly as the mulch will help improve the soil’s ability to hold water long enough for the rose roots to draw it up.

 Although I would thoroughly recommend adding mulch around your roses once per year regardless of your soil type as mulch will benefit your rose in many ways…

-- Mulch composed from organic material will also absorb water and hold onto it like a sponge.
+- Mulch composed of organic material will also absorb water and hold onto it like a sponge.
 This will help maintain the right balance of moisture in the soil so that the roots can draw upon the moisture as they need it.

-- Soils can become baked hard when they are subject to high temperatures and persistent sunlight which causes water to run off the top of the soil and not soak deep down towards the roses roots.
-Mulch will help to soften the texture of the soil and encourage rainfall or water to infiltrate into the soil rather then run off the top and away from the rose roots.
+- Soils can become baked hard when they are subject to high temperatures and persistent sunlight which causes water to run off the top of the soil and not soak deep down towards the roses’s roots.
+Mulch will help to soften the texture of the soil and encourage rainfall or water to infiltrate into the soil rather than run off the top and away from the rose roots.

-The best types of mulch for preserving moisture are compost, leaf mould, well rotted horse manure and grass clippings.
+The best types of mulch for preserving moisture are compost, leaf mould, well-rotted horse manure and grass clippings.
 My personal favourite mulch for roses is leaf mould as it has a superb capacity to hold onto water, to stop the soil around your rose from drying out.

 Mulches also add nutrients to the soil, improve soil structure and it is beneficial for the soil ecosystem which in turn will benefit your rose.

 Apply your chosen mulch on the soil around your rose at a thickness of 2 inches.
-Make sure that you leave 6 inches of bear ground between the mulch and the rose canes as rose wood that is above ground, doesn’t like to be exposed to moist material.
+Make sure that you leave 6 inches of bare ground between the mulch and the rose canes as rose wood that is above ground, doesn’t like to be exposed to moist material.

 For best results apply the mulch at the start of spring as the temperatures are beginning to rise so that you can ensure your rose is more resistant to drought and the effects of high temperatures.

 Roses need at least 2 gallons of water twice per week in the growing season.
-Watering in the mornings is always best as it will charge the rose with water before the upcoming hot summers day.
+Watering in the mornings is always best as it will charge the rose with water before the upcoming hot summer’s day.

-If the weather is particularly hot, dry or windy, or you have fast draining soils then watering twice a week may be necessary with 2 gallons of water each time.
+If the weather is particularly hot, dry or windy, or you have fast-draining soils then watering twice a week may be necessary with 2 gallons of water each time.